Resilient Distributed Vector Consensus Using Centerpoints: Numerical Evaluation

 \begin{itemize} \item A disk graph $\mathcal{G}_d = (\mathcal{V}, \mathcal{E}(t))$, in which each node $i\in\mathcal{V}$ (representing a robot) has a sensing radius $r$ and $(j,i)\in\mathcal{E}(t)$ if and only if $||x_j(t) - x_i(t)|| \le r$. \item A fixed {undirected} graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ whose edge set does not change over time. \end{itemize}

-At each iteration $t$ of the multi-robot consensus algorithm, a normal robot $i$ computes a safe point $s_i(t)$ of its neighbors' positions (using centerpoint or approximate Tverberg partition), and calculates its new position using \eqref{eq:ADRC}.
-In our experiments, we set $\alpha_i(t) = 0.8$.
+At each iteration $t$ of the consensus algorithm, a normal robot $i$ computes an $F_i$-safe point $s_i(t)$ of its neighbors' positions (using centerpoint or approximate Tverberg partition), and calculates its new position using \eqref{eq:ADRC}.
+In our experiments, we set $\alpha_i(t) = 0.8$, for all $t$.